The Beginner’s Guide to Using a Bidet

 Do You Need to Wipe If You Use a Bidet?

 There is a long, simmering debate as to whether wiping is necessary after using a bidet.
 If your bidet has a drying function, wiping might seem like an exercise in futility.
-However, a maintenance wipe can help you ensure no residual feces linger around your anal area.
+However, a maintenance wipe can help you ensure no residual feces linger around your genital area.

 According to one environmental group, we use enough toilet paper to wrap around the planet every two minutes or stretch to the sun and back every ten days.
 Scientific American reports that switching to bidets could save 15 million trees.

 It turns out a bidet is a win-win for your personal hygiene...and planet earth.
+Grab your DUDE Wiper 1000 bidet attachment on Amazon today.